Surreal ordered exponential fields: Introduction

-Some of the methods employed in Sections 3.2, 6.2 and 8.2 are adaptations or expansions of methods developed by Ressayre~\cite{R}, van den Dries, Macintyre and Marker~\cite{DMM, DMM1}, and D'Aquino, Knight, Kuhlmann and Lange~\cite{D} in their treatments of truncation closed embeddings into Hahn fields of ordered exponential fields and ordered fields with additional structure more generally.
+Some of the methods employed in \S\ref{sec:TF}--\S\ref{sec:WS} are adaptations or expansions of methods developed by Ressayre \cite{R}, van den Dries, Macintyre and Marker~\cite{DMM, DMM1}, and D'Aquino, Knight, Kuhlmann and Lange~\cite{D} in their treatments of truncation closed embeddings into Hahn fields of ordered exponential fields and ordered fields with additional structure more generally.
 However, as is evident from Proposition~\ref{IF}, even in the case of an ordered field $K$ the existence of a truncation closed embedding into a Hahn field does not suffice to establish the existence of an initial embedding into $\No$.
-This inadequacy is even more pronounced in the case of an initial embedding of an ordered exponential field $K$ into $\No$.
-Besides the properties required for an initial embedding of $K$, a number of conditions must be placed on $K$.
-While most of these conditions are familiar from the literature, one of them, due to the second author, appears to be new (Definition~\ref{molecular}).
+This inadequacy is even more pronounced in the case of an initial embedding of an ordered exponential field $K$ into $\No$, since besides the properties required for an initial embedding of $K$ as an ordered field, conditions must be placed on the logarithmic or exponential structure of $K$.
+As it turns out, the condition T4 from Schmeling's thesis~\cite{SC} on transseries plays an essential role.
+We thank the anonymous referee for pointing us towards this connection (see Remark~\ref{rem-thanks}), and for their many other helpful suggestions which have greatly improved the paper.

 Throughout the paper the underlying set theory is NBG, which is a conservative extension of ZFC in which all proper classes are in bijective correspondence with the class of all ordinals (cf.~\cite{ME}).
-By ``set-model" (``class-model") we mean a model whose universe is a set (a proper class).
+By ``set-model'' (``class-model'') we mean a model whose universe is a set (a proper class).
 The theories in the languages treated in \S\ref{sec:WS} and \S\ref{sec:TE} admit quantifier elimination, with the consequence that the results in those sections regarding class-models of such theories and elementary embeddings of models into class-models of such theories are provable in NBG.
 For this and details on formalizing the theory of surreal numbers in NBG more generally, see~\cite{EH2}.